Talonee/Food-Tracker/README.md

 # Food-Tracker
 Track food intake using bar codes

-_Disclaimer: The program runs but doesn't work properly 100% of the time due to difficulty with the USDA's API.
-Conversion between barcode and product isn't always accurate, so success rate is more like 20%..._

 ## Project Description
-This project will track down food item using bar code, find its nutrition values, and evaluate the user's daily nutrition intake.
+This project will track down food item using the product's bar code, find its nutrition values, and evaluate the user's daily nutrition intake.

 ## Technical Description